farisachugthai/dynamic_ipython/docs/pygments.rst

 ==========
 Feb 21, 2019:

-I just noticed a constant that actually clarifies a good amount about :mod:`Pygments`.
-Or gives you a direction to go in at least.

-A lot of this document is ``pygmentize -L`` output.
+This document is the output from :command:`pygmentize -L`.
 Also truncated it heavily.

-The last section is the output from ``tldr -m pygmentize``.
+The last section is the output from :command:`tldr -m pygmentize`.

 Pygments version 2.2.0, (c) 2006-2017 by Georg Brandl.